 Check out our Online Curriculum!

 Our online curriculum platform helps teachers and group leaders provide a deeper learning experience in connection with a visit to Slide Ranch, or to provide opportunities for schools and groups unable to visit Slide Ranch access to our environmental and agricultural education curriculum.

 Enjoy a variety of engaging education modules to enhance your Slide Ranch visit before and after, as well as modules with curriculum on specific subjects that are core to the Slide Ranch experience such as Cooking at Slide Ranch, Tidepools and Goat Milking.

 Typical Group Activities

 A group of second graders might learn how to harvest fresh potatoes, collect eggs from the chickens, milk a resident goat or make rhubarb crisp from the garden.
 A group of high school students might learn to tend the compost piles, feed the farm animals, make a cheese flavored with garden herbs and hike the trails overlooking the ocean as they engage in discussions about sustainability and making choices that protect our limited resources.
-A group of children from homeless families or with incarcerated parents might camp out under the stars and wake in the morning to take part in the farm’s morning chores: feeding the chickens and harvesting ripe raspberries for breakfast.
+A community partner group might camp out under the stars and wake in the morning to take part in the farm’s morning chores: feeding the chickens and harvesting ripe raspberries for breakfast.